Skip to content

 How mediation works:

-6. Orchestrator filters any bids the mediator returned without a decoded price
+6. Filter any mediator winner without a decoded price.

 Providers